Marine microorganisms: Overview

-Microorganisms make up about 70% of the marine biomass.
+Marine microorganisms have been variously estimated to make up about 70%, or about 90%, of the biomass in the ocean.
 A microorganism, or microbe, is a microscopic organism too small to be recognised adequately with the naked eye.
 In practice, that includes organisms smaller than about 0.1 mm.

 Such organisms can be single-celled or multicellular.
 Microorganisms are diverse and include all bacteria and archaea, most protists including algae, protozoa and fungal-like protists, as well as certain microscopic animals such as rotifers.
 Many macroscopic animals and plants have microscopic juvenile stages.
 Some microbiologists also classify viruses as microorganisms, but others consider these as non-living.

 Microorganisms are crucial to nutrient recycling in ecosystems as they act as decomposers.
 Some microorganisms are pathogenic, causing disease and even death in plants and animals.
 As inhabitants of the largest environment on Earth, microbial marine systems drive changes in every global system.
 Microbes are responsible for virtually all the photosynthesis that occurs in the ocean, as well as the cycling of carbon, nitrogen, phosphorus and other nutrients and trace elements.

 Microscopic life undersea is diverse and still poorly understood, such as for the role of viruses in marine ecosystems.
 Most marine viruses are bacteriophages, which are harmless to plants and animals, but are essential to the regulation of saltwater and freshwater ecosystems.
 They infect and destroy bacteria in aquatic microbial communities, and are the most important mechanism of recycling carbon in the marine environment.
 The organic molecules released from the dead bacterial cells stimulate fresh bacterial and algal growth.
 Viral activity may also contribute to the biological pump, the process whereby carbon is sequestered in the deep ocean.